WebReflection/ascjs/README.md

 - - -

-## A simple bundler ?
+### Looking for a CommonJS minimalistic bundler ?

-Fully based on _ascjs_, [asbundle](https://github.com/WebReflection/asbundle) is a no-brainer to create out of the box browser compatible bundles.
+Fully based on _ascjs_, **[asbundle](https://github.com/WebReflection/asbundle)** is a no-brainer to create out of the box browser compatible bundles.
 Don't miss it out!

 - - -